About Me (Barbara Weibel)

 Georgia Aquarium California sea lion

-And the favorite residents of the Aquarium, the Beluga whales, who entertain visitors with their perpetual underwater ballet (the Belugas are so popular that the Aquarium has set up a webcam where people can watch their antics around the clock:
+And the favorite residents of the Aquarium, the Beluga whales, who entertain visitors with their perpetual underwater ballet:

 Georgia Aquarium Beluga whale